FREQUENTLY ASKED QUESTIONS AND STUFF YOU SHOULD KNOW:

 Q: WHAT IF I DO IT ANYWAY?

 Many people have tried.
 A few have succeeded.
 Many have failed.
-Here’s the bottom line…IF you are caught trying to bring alcohol on board, best case scenario is that it will be confiscated, disposed of and you are out a few bucks (or many bucks depending on how expensive your taste is).
+Here’s the bottom line…IF you are caughttrying to bring alcohol on board, best case scenario is that it will be confiscated, disposed of and you are out a few bucks (or many bucks depending on how expensive your taste is).
 WORST CASE SCENARIO is that you will be DENIED EMBARKATION.
-This is out of NAHA’s control and solely at the discretion of customs.
+This is out of NAHA’s control and solely at the discretion of the port authority.
 Only you can decide if getting $20-$50 worth of alcohol on board is worth the risk of missing the boat and getting no refund….

 Q: I HAVE A GLUTEN INTOLERANCE, I’M ALERGIC TO PEANUTS AND I DON’T EAT MEAT.
 WILL THERE BE SUFFICIENT FOOD FOR SOMEONE WITH MY DIETARY RESTRICTIONS?